 In fact admission in Indian schools is rather tedious.
-In addition to filling forms, providing all kinds documents and paying high fees, the students must also rank high in tought unfair standardized exams, as you can see on the pictures below.
+In addition to filling forms, providing all kinds documents and paying high fees, the students must also rank high in tough standardized exams that are said to be unfair.

 "Admission through donation implies to corruption and thus, stands forth as a national problem.
 It is not only contaminating healthy competition among students but also installing a wrong mindset.
 In this way, donation based admissions not only lead to corrupt society but also reflect biased attitude towards merit-listed aspirants.
 The worse, this system leaves deserving students bereaved of what they deserve and to a certain point affect their carrier"

 What about our favorite "Thugging Saint"?
 Do her institutions comply to the donation policy like all other corrupted schools?
 According to the questions and comments posted online, the answer seems to be : yes.
 Her schools ask for illegal donation.

 For instance Amrita Vidyalayam in chennai : "Fee 20k donation and 5 k term fee (3 terms)"

 Same story for Engineering school in Coimbatore : "ece-6 lakhs cse-5 lakhs eee-4 lakhs"